marabesi/marabesi.com/_posts/2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry.md

 ## Setting up the pi to use IR

+*Note: the commands executed in this section are executed in the raspberry pi shell*

 There are two parts of this puzzle to make it to work, the first is to install the lirc.

 ```shell
 sudo apt-get install lirc -y